- Prospective Students

 Students are expected to complete the course requirements in six terms and complete the program requirements in no more than nine terms (see Graduate General Regulation 1.12.2)

-All students are required to attend 75% of weekly seminars each semester unless recognized conflicts exist.
-Failure to meet this requirement will result in an assessment of 'unsatisfactory progress' at the student's next committee meeting (see Graduate General Regulation 1.8.2)
+Students are required to attend 75% of weekly seminars each term unless recognized conflicts exist.
+Students who fail to meet this requirement will receive an immediate assessment of 'unsatisfactory progress' from the Graduate Program Chair (see Graduate General Regulation 1.8.2).

 DOCTOR OF PHILOSOPHY

 Students entering the program with a bachelor of science (BSc) degree or equivalent (including students who transfer from MSc to the PhD) will complete 15 units in graduate courses including CHEM 808, but not including CHEM 802.

 For students entering with a master's degree, 9 units of graduate courses including CHEM 808 is required, but not including CHEM 801 and 802.